-So, that's it from me for today and I hope you've enjoyed the creative process behind this piece. s always, if you're looking for some more great ideas and inspiration, then you need to look no further than the blog to see all the wonderful creations from my very talented Design Team members and every week, one lucky random participant has the chance to win a $50 gift voucher from Simon Says Stamp.
+As always, if you do need any further inspiration, then you need look no further than our blog to see all the wonderful creations from all the very talented Design Team members and every week, one lucky random participant has the chance to win a $50 gift voucher from Simon Says Stamp.
 You have until Monday 8am Ohio time.
 1pm UK time, 2 pm CET to join in and good luck....